Mendelian inheritance: Mendel's genetic discoveries

+Mendel's laws of inheritance

-Law of Dominance and Uniformity
+Law of dominance and uniformity

 If two parents are mated with each other who differ in one genetic characteristic for which they are both homozygous (each pure-bred), all offspring in the first generation (F1) are equal to the examined characteristic in genotype and phenotype showing the dominant trait.
 This uniformity rule or reciprocity rule applies to all individuals of the F1-generation.

 The principle of dominant inheritance discovered by Mendel states that in a heterozygote the dominant allele will cause the recessive allele to be "masked": that is, not expressed in the phenotype.
 Only if an individual is homozygous with respect to the recessive allele will the recessive trait be expressed.
 Therefore, a cross between a homozygous dominant and a homozygous recessive organism yields a heterozygous organism whose phenotype displays only the dominant trait.

 The F1 offspring of Mendel's pea crosses always looked like one of the two parental varieties.
-In this situation of "complete dominance," the dominant allele had the same phenotypic effect whether present in one or two copies.
+In this situation of "complete dominance", the dominant allele had the same phenotypic effect whether present in one or two copies.

 But for some characteristics, the F1 hybrids have an appearance in between the phenotypes of the two parental varieties.
 A cross between two four o'clock (Mirabilis jalapa) plants shows an exception to Mendel's principle, called incomplete dominance.
 Flowers of heterozygous plants have a phenotype somewhere between the two homozygous genotypes.
 In cases of intermediate inheritance (incomplete dominance) in the F1-generation Mendel's principle of uniformity in genotype and phenotype applies as well.
 Research about intermediate inheritance was done by other scientists.
 The first was Carl Correns with his studies about Mirabilis jalapa.